laurashen/data-science-sequencing.github.io/lectures/lecture8.md

 L since it requires less reads.

-The reason the de Bruijn curve does not match the Ukkonen's lower bounds is because it requires every $$\ell_{\text{interleaved}}$$-mer on the genome bridged  (Note that k-coverage means every k-2 mer in the genome must be bridged.
-Why?), rather than just have the interleaved repeat bridged.
+The reason the de Bruijn curve does not match the Ukkonen's lower bounds is because it requires every $$\ell_{\text{interleaved}}$$-mer on the genome to be bridged  (Note that k-coverage means every k-2 mer in the genome must be bridged.
+Why?) rather than just having the interleaved repeat bridged.
 In the next lecture, we will see a tweak of the de Bruijn graph algorithm that tackles this problem to achieve better performance.